11-ARPi/Mark-I/README.md

 # Introduction
 Below is a tutorial that will help you build your own robotic hand that closes and opens its fingers using an IR sensor.
-I named it Mark I, but you can call it whatever you want.
+I named it **Mark I**, but you can call it whatever you want.